 LISS is exercise at a low but consistent intensity over a period of time.
 Some great examples of LISS are walking, cycling or swimming.

 My training programs BBG and BBG Stronger recommend HIIT — which stands for high-intensity interval training.

 This is basically the opposite of LISS in the sense that instead of training at a low intensity, you give your absolute maximum amount of effort for a certain period of time.

+If you're wondering how long a HIIT workout should be, the answer is: not long at all.
 An example of a HIIT workout is sprinting as fast as you can for 30 seconds, followed by 30 seconds of rest and repeating these intervals for 10-15 minutes.